nicholas-source/NexusDeFi-Protocol/README.md

 ## Installation

-To deploy the Nexus Protocol contracts on the Stacks blockchain, you need to follow the steps below.
+To deploy the NexusDeFi-Protocol contracts on the Stacks blockchain, you need to follow the steps below.

 ### Prerequisites